Scout fundraising ideas

 Dog walking

-Set up a service in which volunteers will walk or play with community members' dogs in exchange for a donation.
+Set up a service where volunteers walk or play with community members' dogs in exchange for a donation.
+Or, auction off this opportunity to the highest bidder!

-Simplify the experience for your supporters by using custom labels to create specific options on your donation forms, like $50 for a 2-hour walk.
+Simplify the process for your supporters by using custom labels on your donation forms—for example, $50 for a two-hour walk.

 Tree planting day